-When you register as a student of the University of South Wales, you are agreeing to comply with the Student Code of Practice and all other University regulations and procedures.
+When you register as a student of the University of South Wales, you are agreeing to comply with the Student Code of Conduct and all other University regulations and procedures.
 The University’s regulations and procedures outline our approach to learning, teaching and assessment as well as academic and non-academic conduct issues and complaints and appeals, and are designed to ensure the University acts fairly and consistently in relation to all students.

 Exceptional Regulations